 It’s important to check for limit on how long you can stay in a country.
 Also, for any visa restrictions for visiting the country.

-Due to the uniqueness of cottages, the mortgage should be completed by a mortgage broker or lender who has experience with them.
+Due to the uniqueness of cottages, the mortgage should be completed by a mortgage broker in Ottawa or another financing professional who has experience with them.
 The best way to finance a cottage is to first talk to a mortgage broker.
 By having access to dozens of lenders they can find the right solution for you based on the type of cottage, your finances and more.

 If you have any questions with regards to a cottage mortgage in Ontario, or any types of mortgages.
-Please contact me today at 613-699-2006.
+Please contact me today.
 There is no cost or obligation for a review.

-Then sit back relax and look forward to the beautiful sunsets ahead on the dock of your new cottage.
+Then sit back relax and look forward to the beautiful days ahead at your new cottage.